 Rabbi Yokhanan quotes Rabbi Yeshua’s use of “Amen, amen, I say to you,” in 25 different places.
 Jn 1:51; 3:3, 5, 11, 5:19, 24, 25, 6:26, 32, 47, 53, 8:34, 51, 58; 10:7; 12:24; 13:16, 20, 21, 38, 14:12; 16:20, 23; 21:18.
 In every other instance, both Catholics and sola Scriptura believers agree that he is to be taken literally.
 As well he should.
 When we hear Rabbi Yeshua say, “Believe!
 Believe!
 I say to you,” we know that he intends us to understand that what he is saying is absolutely true, and that it’s crucial for our salvation.

-The Jews in the Capernaum synagogue knew that he was speaking literally.
+The Jews in the Capernaum synagogue, by their knowledge of symbolic foods, knew that Rabbi Yeshua was speaking literally.
 They asked “How can this man give us his flesh to eat?”
 Jn 6:52.
-On other occasions when our Lord spoke of Himself as a “door” Jn 10:9 or a “vine” Jn 15:1 nobody said, “How can this man be made of wood?” or “How can this man be a plant?”
+On other occasions when our Lord spoke of himself as a “door” Jn 10:9 or a “vine” Jn 15:1 nobody said, “How can this man be made of wood?” or “How can this man be a plant?”
 They recognized these as metaphors.
 But when Rabbi Yeshua insisted, “Unless you eat the flesh of the Son of man and drink his blood, you have no life in you; he who eats my flesh and drinks my blood has eternal life” Jn 6:53–54 the Jews demurred, “This is a hard saying; who can listen to it?”
 Jn 6:60.

 How the Priest Consecrates